Keyboard layout keyboard shortcut has changed

 Seeing that alt + shift switch the keyboard layout without indicating it in the keyboard layout menu, GNOME is giving it a different meaning by default: Alt+Shift shortcut will be removed. segfault will submit a branch.

-#16 Updated by anonym about 3 years ago
+#16 Updated by anonym over 3 years ago

 - Status changed from Confirmed to Fix committed